grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 This is possible because the protobuf team provides a [BUILD file](https://github.com/google/protobuf/blob/master/BUILD) at the root of their repository.
-Thanks protobuf team!
+Thanks Protobuf team!
 Later we'll learn how to "inject" our own BUILD files into repositories that don't already have one.